We Tested the Best Cutting Boards, and These 12 Deserve a Spot in Your Kitchen

 How We Tested Each Cutting Board

 We called on expert Allrecipes product tester (and cutting board connoisseur) Rachel Johnson to rigorously test several kinds of cutting boards.
 We rounded up several top-rated cutting boards made from plastic, wood, bamboo, and composite materials.
-We intentionally left glass cutting boards out of our lineup, since they can damage knives.
+We intentionally left glass cutting boards out of our lineup since they can damage knives.
 We also asked the Allrecipes editors and staff to recommend their favorite cutting boards.

 Next, Rachel prepared this Thai Beef Salad on each cutting board to gauge how they handled tasks like chopping veggies and slicing meat.
 For each test, she considered these metrics: